wolfgangkeil/Attner_Keil_et_al_2019_code/README.md

 # Attner & Keil et al. Current Biology (2019)
 # Code and Data repository

-This repository contains early somatic cell division timing data, GFP::hlh-2 data as well as MATLAB scripts to replicate key figures and statistical analyses in Attner & Keil et al. Current Biology (2019)
+This repository contains early somatic cell division timing data, GFP::hlh-2 data as well as MATLAB® scripts to replicate key figures and statistical analyses in Attner & Keil et al. Current Biology (2019)

 If you use this code please cite: Attner, Keil, Benadivez & Greenwald, 2019